LucasEspargueta/QC2023/Proj4/README.md

 ## Authors: João Mendes

-### Adsorved Ions
+### Adsorbed Ions

-##### [This](https://github.com/LucasEspargueta/QC2023/blob/main/Proj4/main.py) small piece of code  will give you the particles that are adsorved in a surface.
+##### [This](https://github.com/LucasEspargueta/QC2023/blob/main/Proj4/main.py) small piece of code  will give you the particles that are adsorbed in a surface.
 For that, the user has to provide a .gro file (an [example](https://github.com/LucasEspargueta/QC2023/blob/main/Proj4/Cell_FAP50_12.00_0.gro) is available), the molecules that are to be studied along with their central atoms, then a surface name must be provided along with the distance for the adsorption criteria.
-The output will be a .gro file with the adsorved particles and the surface.
+The output will be a .gro file with the adsorbed particles and the surface.

 <p>&nbsp;</p>